rlegorreta/acme-ui/src/main/resources/META-INF/resources/frontend/built/README.md

-Following this approach, when we need to upgrade for some reason en JS in the visjs-network library or in the `third-party-org-vaadin-addon-visjs-network` JS script code, we need first to generate the JS files int the project (i.e., Hilla generate gradle task) and after that we need to COPY the generated JS script files to the sys-ui project directory `resource/META-INF/frontend/built`.
+Following this approach, when we need to upgrade for some reason en JS in the visjs-network library or in the `third-party-org-vaadin-addon-visjs-network` JS script code, we need first to generate the JS files int the project (i.e., Hilla generate gradle task) and after that we need to COPY the generated JS script files to the acme-ui project directory `resource/META-INF/frontend/built`.